Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q13.
 My convictions were expunged.
 Now I want to apply for a gun permit.
 Should I divulge those expunged matters on my New Jersey firearms application?

-A. No. In fact, questions on the official New Jersey Firearms Identification Card Application Form relating to past criminal convictions or arrests specifically exclude records that have been expunged or sealed.
-Your New Jersey expungement will also remove any federal firearms disability that arose on account of the New Jersey conviction.
+Note that your New Jersey expungement will also remove any federal firearms disability that arose on account of the New Jersey conviction.
 This follows from Title 18, Section 921(a)(20) of the United States Code.
-That provision states: "Any conviction which has been expunged...shall not be considered a conviction for purposes of this chapter, unless such...expungement...expressly provides that the person may not ship, transport, possess, or receive firearms."
+That provision states: “Any conviction which has been expunged...shall not be considered a conviction for purposes of this chapter, unless such...expungement...expressly provides that the person may not ship, transport, possess, or receive firearms.”
 Note, however, that if you previously had a gun permit that was revoked, or if you previously applied for and were denied a gun permit, you would have to divulge that fact and explain the reasons even though those reasons related to matters that were later expunged.

-As mentioned above, your New Jersey expungement will “clear” you to obtain your gun permit both federally and for New Jersey.
-Unfortunately, we are not able to advise you of the effect of your New Jersey expungement for gun permits in states other than New Jersey.
+We are not able to advise you of the effect of your New Jersey expungement for gun permits in states other than New Jersey.
 In that regard, please see answers to Questions 9, 14, and 32 on this page.

 Q14.
 I was able to expunge my criminal record in New Jersey.
 Now I am seeking licensure in California to be a teacher.
 California tells me that I must divulge all past offenses, even if they have been expunged.
 Must I divulge it?